leon-99/weeks-of-lfe/README.md

 # Life in Weeks

-A beautiful 3D visualization of your life journey, showing each week as an interactive cube in a stunning sea blue glass-themed interface.
+A beautiful visualization of your life journey, showing each week as an interactive cube in a stunning sea blue glass-themed interface.

 ## Features

 - 🎂 **Birthday Input**: Enter your birthday with validation
-- 📊 **3D Visualization**: Interactive Three.js visualization of your life weeks
+- 📊 **Life Visualization**: Interactive visualization of your life weeks
 - ✨ **Glass Theme**: Modern sea blue theme with glass morphism effects
 - 🎮 **Interactive**: Mouse controls, animations, and camera reset
 - 📱 **Responsive**: Works perfectly on desktop and mobile devices